There are now 2 possible online modes for units:

 - PHAR3303 Drugs and Disease A,

-PATH3304 Drugs and Disease B
+and PATH3304 Drugs and Disease B

 - Contact hours

-- lab sessions: 5 hours per week
+- laboratory sessions: 5 hours per week for 11 weeks from week 1

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.